xamantra/momentum/docs/streams.md

 # Working with Streams
 You don't need `StreamBuilder`.
-With `MomentumBuilder` you can do any synchronous, asynchronous and `reactive` state management.
-The most common area where you'll be required to work with streams is firebase library.
+With `MomentumBuilder` you can do any synchronous, asynchronous, and `reactive` state management.
+The most common area where you'll be required to work with streams is the firebase library.

-This will guide you on how to rebuild your widgets with firebase snapshot, how to dispose listeners when user logs out, and handling stream errors.
+This will guide you on how to rebuild your widgets with firebase snapshots, how to dispose of the listener when the user logs out and handling stream errors.

 ## Setup the Model